guyfridge/Infra-Optimization/README.md

 6. Verify the installation
 `gcloud --version`
 ### Retrieve the access credentials for your gke cluster
+Typically with GKE, all of the nodes in the cluster are worker nodes and the master node is hidden and managed for you by Google.
+Instead, you interface with your cluster via Cloud Shell which acts as a kind of control plane.
+This step will allow us to use our e2-medium machine to control and manage the GKE cluster we will be provisioning in the next steps.
 1. Install gke-gcloud-auth-plugin to configure your gke cluster with kubectl from the controller vm `gcloud components install gke-gcloud-auth-plugin`
 8. Connect to your GKE cluster from the master
 `gcloud container clusters get-credentials <your-project-name>-gke --region <region> --project <your-project-name>`
 9. Verify master-gke cluster connectivity.
-You should be able to see all six nodes in the cluster after running the following.
+You will not be able to see any nodes yet as we will create the cluster in the next section using Terraform.
 `kubectl get nodes`

 ## On the controller VM, use Terraform to automate the provisioning of a GKE cluster with Docker installed